tailwindlabs/tailwindcss/source/community.blade.md

 ## Awesome Tailwind CSS

-A curated list of awesome things related to Tailwind CSS, such as plugins, UI librarires and components, resources like tools, starters, templates and themes, IDE extensitons, open source projects, learning and even apps and websites built in Tailwind.
+A curated list of awesome things related to Tailwind CSS, such as plugins, UI libraries and components, resources like tools, starters, templates and themes, IDE extensions, open-source projects, and even apps and websites built with Tailwind.

 [Checkout Awesome Tailwind CSS &rarr;](https://github.com/aniftyco/awesome-tailwindcss)